 Community Hospital South: Floor by floor

-Community Hospital South's 194,000-square-foot, $130 million expansion project brings the hospital to a total of nearly 406,000 square feet and adds 50 patient rooms for a total of 150 all-private rooms.
-The expansion positions Community South, which saw a 20 percent increase in inpatient volumes over the past two years, ahead of the curve in meeting the needs of the communities it serves—southern Marion County, Johnson County and Morgan County.
+Community Hospital South's 194,000-square-foot, $130 million expansion project in 2010 brought the hospital to a total of nearly 406,000 square feet and added 50 patient rooms for a total of 150 all-private rooms.
+The expansion positioned Community South ahead of the curve in meeting the needs of the communities it serves—southern Marion County, Johnson County and Morgan County.

-Just inside the main lobby, greeters at a central information desk will provide general information and directions; patients can be assured they will end up at the right place, at the right time.
+Just inside the main lobby, greeters at a central information desk provides general information and directions; patients can be assured they will end up at the right place, at the right time.

-Seven conference rooms and meeting rooms where public education classes will be held are located off the main lobby, along with an expanded gift shop.
+Seven conference rooms and meeting rooms for public education classes are located off the main lobby, along with an expanded Jasmine gift shop.
 Outpatient programs such as blood draw and EKG testing are consolidated toward the front of the patient tower for ease of access and convenience.
 The first floor of the patient tower also includes an expanded outpatient observation/infusion unit, a new dining area and three public elevators that lead to patient rooms.

 The first-floor space in the existing hospital houses the imaging suites and six new state-of-the-art surgery suites equipped with the latest technology.

-A 24-bed progressive care unit is located on the second floor of the new patient tower.
-As with the third and fourth floor, there is a separate waiting area for families of patients that contains a kitchenette an TV so families don't have to wait in the public lobby.
+A 24-bed progressive care unit is located on the second floor of the new patient tower, along with a 12-bed intensive care unit and a 19-bed medical unit.
+As with the third and fourth floor, there is a separate waiting area for families of patients that contains a kitchenette and TV so families don't have to wait in the public lobby.

 Natural light from large windows at the end of each corridor make the hallways leading to the patient rooms more inviting, while the curvature of the building breaks the line of sight, enhancing patients' privacy.